cerebral/cerebral/docs/docs/docs/developer_guide/compute.md

 )
 ```
 Thats it for now regarding *Compute*.
 Of course summarizing some numbers is pretty simple stuff, but you can compute anything.

-But now it has only been Cerebral stuff, what if you want to use other libraries in your action flow?
-Well, refill your coffee or open up another drink and enjoy the next chapter introducing **the router**.

 If it did not work try jumping to the next chapter or [shout at us on Discord](https://discord.gg/0kIweV4bd2bwwsvH).